 - Try to stay healthy by having a good diet, quality sleep and the right amount of exercise.
 You don’t have to overdo it, especially in the later trimesters.
 Instead you can just go for a walk.

 - If you are worried about labor and infant care, try to learn as much as you can about it.
 Knowing what to expect can help demystify the process and thus reduce your stress.
 Don’t have the necessary resources?
 No worries!
-Our program “Earn While You Learn” allows you to gain knowledge on many different subjects for free, as well as benefit from our baby boutique.
+Our program “PLANS” allows you to gain knowledge on many different subjects for free, as well as benefit from our baby boutique.

 - Talk to your doctor if your stress gets out of control.
 He or she could prescribe you some medications that are safe to take in order to help you cope with stress.